Tiko102030/Tiko102030.github.io/README.md

 Also go check out this _amazing_ website with games: **bluegamemc.github.io**

-This is my first game that I made: https://play.unity.com/p/unity-builds-1255/edit This is a snowboarder game.
+This is my first game that I made: https://play.unity.com/p/unity-builds-1255/edit   (Copy the link and paste it into your browser)
+This is a snowboarder game.
 The controlls are simple: **RIGHT** and **LEFT** Arrows to tilt the player left and right, and the **UP** arrow to speed up for three seconds.